Custom print businesses often focus on printing everything, including business cards, photos, and even custom T-shirts.

 Van Woof specializes in putting your dog or cat into a Renaissance-style oil painting, as if they really posed for t…

-Luke Emery (from London, England, United Kingdom) started Van Woof about 2 years ago.
+Luke Emery (from London, England, United Kingdom) started Van Woof over 2 years ago.

 - Van Woof was created by Luke Emery, who specializes in making oil paintings of your dog or cat appear as though they are posing for a portrait in Renaissance style.